cchiffersMSFT/TeamsDocs/M365URLS.md

 # Microsoft 365 URL List

+This page is similar to the Office 365 URLs list, but includes additional details around Intune, Teams Room Premium as well as URLs for specific vendor-related Teams MTRs, Phones, and other devices.

 ## Microsoft Teams (& Skype for Business)
+The following list contains IPs and URLs that Teams and Skype for Business use.

+Note that <b> ER </b> Stands for Express Route.

+Any category marked as Required must be allowed through your corporate firewall/proxy for the service to function correctly.

 | ID    | Category         | ER | Addresses                                                    | Ports                       |
 |:------|------------------| -- | -------------------------------------------------------------| --------------------------- |